This case study is published under StratumCGI's

 optional extra for buyers who want one.

-Big-box warehouse CGI in the UK Golden Triangle covers the
+Big-box logistics park CGI in the UK Golden Triangle has to prove

 The Golden Triangle is the area bounded by the M1, M6, and